47degrees/arrow-slides/processed-slides/arrow-meta.md

 [Raquel]

 We created this pull request to propose adding compile-time extension interfaces to the language similar to protocol extensions in Swift.

-We realized that the entire community was heavily dependent to the compiler plugins like serialization, allOpen and Android extensions, all of them companions for the Kotlin compiler.
+At the same time, we realized that the entire community was heavily dependent to some compiler plugins like serialization, allOpen and Android extensions,

-However, there wasn't enough documentation about the Kotlin compiler and we wanted to fill that gap for the community.------ reach out the community

-And, at the same time, to make functional programming more ergonomic that is today.
+all of them companions for the Kotlin compiler, because they require more advanced features of the language.

 ---